Festivals & Events

 Kawazu Cherry Blossom Festival 河津桜まつり

 The early blossoming flowers of Kawazu

 The Kawazu Cherry Blossom Festival celebrates the earliest blooming cherry trees in eastern Japan.
 While most of Honshu has to wait until mid-March for blossom time, the Kawazu-zakura trees bloom around a month earlier.
-For this reason, the festival, which runs from February 10 to March 10, is incredibly popular with visitors keen to see the end of winter and the return of warmth and color.
+For this reason, the festival, which runs from February 2 to the end of the month, is incredibly popular with visitors keen to see the end of winter and the return of warmth and color.

 How to Get There

 The main festival area is located outside of Kawazu Station on the Izukyu Railway Line from Atami.

 JR Kawazu Station can be accessed directly from Tokyo via the Odoriko Limited Express.
 You can also take the Tokaido Shinkansen to Atami Station, then change to the JR Ito Line to Kawazu Station.